Antarctica Photo Essay

 Kayaking in Antarctica allows you to get away from the ship and the zodiac boats, so you can really experience the profound silence in this remote part of the world.
 Gliding quietly over the surface of the ocean past icebergs, watching seals and penguins swim beside you.

 12. Playful Orcas (Killer Whales)

-Orcas truly are the top of the food chain.
+Orcas (Killer Whales) are truly the top of the food chain.
 Did you know they attack and kill Great White sharks just to eat their livers?!
-We got crazy lucky and were able to watch a large pod feed on schools of fish, before then starting to chase a group of penguins too!
+We got crazy lucky and were able to watch a large pod feed swimming around us, then started to chase a group of penguins too!

 13. Blood Thirsty Ducks?

 Meet the South Georgia Pintail, a small & curious duck that calls the sub antarctic region home.
 Yes a duck!
 And not just any duck, this thing has an appetite for raw meat.
 Along with algae, it eats shrimp, clams, snails, and likes to pick through the dead carcasses of seals.